Dallas Fibroid Center Logo

 1. Restricted fetal growth or movement within the uterus.

-Additionally, having fibroids during pregnancy results in a six-fold increase in your risk for a necessary C-section.
-Additionally, because these growths can change the shape of your uterus, you're more likely to deliver a baby in the breech position.
-Finally, women who go through pregnancy with fibroids are more likely to experience post-partum bleeding.
+Additionally, because these growths can change the shape of your uterus, you're more likely to deliver a baby in the breech position, also increasing your odds of having a C-section.

 Fibroid and Pregnancy: Are There Treatment Options?